 3. Maximize biodiversity

-Greater diversity above and below the ground creates more resilient and productive working lands.
-Each plant, insect or animal has something different to offer and each of them plays a role in maintaining soil health.
-Together they provide a varied diet for soil microorganisms, with additional benefits such as breaking of disease cycles and creation of habitat for wildlife and pollinators.
-Nature does not know monocultures, instead diversity enhances ecosystem function.
+Diversity above ground is mirrored below.
+Each plant, insect or animal has something different to offer and plays a role in maintaining soil health.
+Together they provide a varied diet for soil microorganisms, break disease cycles and create habitat for wildlife and pollinators.
+Nature does not know monocultures, instead diversity enhances ecosystem function and resiliency.

 4. Maintain living roots